Japanese Candles Patterns Gold Analysis

 - (Red Color) - Gold Prices went down

 Most trading softwares like the MT4, use colors to mark the direction.
-Colors used are blue or green: when the price moves up, red: when the price moves down.
+Colors used are blue or green: when price moves up, red: when the price moves down.

 Candlesticks Vs. Bar Chart